 The financial statements of the syndicate have been prepared on a going concern basis.
-The syndicate's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Strategic report contained in the annual report.
+The syndicate's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Managing agent's report pages 4 - 8.
 In addition, the Strategic report includes the syndicate's risk management objectives and the entity's objectives, policies and processes for managing its capital.

-In assessing the syndicate's going concern position as at 31 December 2022, the managing agent has considered a number of factors, including the current statement of financial position and the syndicate's strategic and financial plan.
+In assessing the syndicate's going concern position as at 31 December 2023, the managing agent has considered a number of factors, including the current statement of financial position and the syndicate's strategic and financial plan.
 The assessment concluded that, for the foreseeable future, the syndicate has sufficient capital and liquidity for the 12 months from the date the financial statements are authorised for issue.